softctrl/spring-boot-product/README.md

 # Product CRUD - SpringBoot

-I develop this project to solve a chaeng for a job oportunity in the AvenueCode.
+I develop this project to solve a challeng for a job oportunity.

 This project cover all those features here: